 Fish and Sauce

 The variations of fish with sauces are endless in France.
 On any restaurant menu, a few choice fish selections can be found.
 Expect to see many different types of fish (and other seafood), each one paired with a different (always delicious) sauce.
 Sauces can be wine-based or cream-based; each chef has his preferred combinations and secret ingredients.
-Even if you are not a 'fish-eater', you might just like the fish in France!
+Some say that even if you are not a "fish eater," you might just like the fish in France!

-While this dish features potatos and cheese, it is rich enough to become a main course on most tables.
-A traditional meal in the Alps, this dish is heavy and warms the body from the inside-out with its soft potatoes layered in creamy melted cheese.
+While this dish features potatoes and cheese, it is rich enough to become a main course on most tables.
+A traditional meal in the Alps, this dish is heavy and warms the body from the inside out with its soft potatoes layered in creamy melted cheese.

 Potatoes and fish baked together with butter and herbs makes for a fresh potato alternative.
 Typically southern, the herbs mixed here (saffron, parsley, cayenne) are a new combination for many non-Mediterranean palates.

-In addition to all these hearty traditional French foods, France has a long history of making excellent bread and tasty desserts such as crème brulée and chocolate mousse.
-Pastry shops offer fine pastries that melt in your mouth, and a fresh baguette can be a meal.
+In addition to all these hearty traditional French foods, France has a long history of pastry making and tasty desserts such as crème brulée and chocolate mousse.
+Bakers offer fine pastries that melt in your mouth, such as profiteroles and mille-feuille.
 France has a fantastic food culture, and great wine to pair the foods with!